-Business Designee

-Call meeting to order Clerk of the Board of County Commissioners

-Introduction of:

-(To act as Master of Ceremonies)

-Invocation By: Pledge of Allegiance All present Certification of Election Clerk of the Board of Chosen Commissioners Oath of Office by Judge (For A Bible to be held by (For B " " (For C " " (For D " " Comments by elected officials Maximum time: 2 minutes Roll call by: Clerk of the Board, to elect a temporary Chairperson for the purpose of electing a permanent Chairperson Oath of Office of Chairperson: Administered by: Election of Vice Chairperson by Chairperson Oath of Office for Vice Chairperson Administered by: Annual message of Commissioner Chairperson Benediction: Ten-minute recess before business meeting. § 93-9.
+Business Designee Call meeting to order Clerk of the Board of County Commissioners Introduction of: (To act as Master of Ceremonies) Invocation By: Pledge of Allegiance All present Certification of Election Clerk of the Board of Chosen Commissioners Oath of Office by Judge (For A Bible to be held by (For B " (For C " " (For D " " Comments by elected officials Maximum time: 2 minutes Roll call by: Clerk of the Board, to elect a temporary Chairperson for the purpose of electing a permanent Chairperson Oath of Office of Chairperson: Administered by: Election of Vice Chairperson by Chairperson Oath of Office for Vice Chairperson Administered by: Annual message of Commissioner ( Chairperson Benediction:

+§ 93-9.
 Additional provisions.

 [Added 12-21-1982 by Res.
-No. 610-8 2] A. Each elected official shall h choice. ave the Oath of Office administered by the person of his or her B. Each elected official shall b his or her behalf, for a maxim e allowed, if he or she so chooses, to have one person speak on num of five minutes.
-C. There shall be a five-minute limit for comments by the elected official.
-Chapter 97, (RESERVED)
+No. 610-82]